What Is Myopia?

 Soft Bifocal Contact Lenses – Soft bifocal contact lenses are typically used in adults over 40 years of age to read clearly as well as see far away.
 This process also bends light in a way that is beneficial to the eye and has been shown to reduce myopia progression in children by an average of 50%.

-Atropine – While it is not known how atropine slows myopia development, low concentration (0.01%) atropine has been shown to reduce myopia progression by an average of 60% without causing blurred near vision or increased light sensitivity, which are two side effects common with higher concentrations of the medication.
+Medication – While it is not known how certain medications slow myopia development, a low concentration (0.01%) medication has been shown to reduce myopia progression by an average of 60% without causing blurred near vision or increased light sensitivity, which are two side effects common with higher concentrations of the medication.